 The windage of the Sundeer 64, with its two big masts and attendant rigging is probably higher than the FPB 83.
 Yet we went with a bigger, significantly more efficient anchor.
 Why?
 Because it allows us even more factor of safety in an ultimate situation, perhaps with poor holding, with the bonus of being able to anchor on really short scope the rest of the time.

-The FPB 64 will have lower anchoring loads than the FPB 83.
+The FPB 64 has lower anchoring loads than the FPB 83.
 There is less windage and the FPB 64 is lighter.
 Our ground tackle package for this design?
 Exactly the same as for the FPB 83.
 The FPB 64 can handle this weight and we like the even higher factors of safety this system offers (you can never have too much holding power in your ground tackle).

 Heavy Weather Offshore